Karoboro/TravelPlanner/README.md

 ### fixtures
 Our fixture file, data to be seeded into our database to be used for unit and function testing.

+# Notes about the Project
+Password reset for forgot password currently outputs email message to the django terminal to avoid the need to create fake user emails.

+Click on the reset password link inside the email body in django terminal to be redirected to the password reset page.